dufus-plus/lambek-agda/trivial/README.md

 ## 1 - top folders/modules

 - 0-Dim : for bare types
-- 1-Dim : for setoids, posetoids, classoids, poclassoids;
+- 1-Dim : for setoids, posetoids (and classoids, poclassoids)
 - 2-Dim : for 1-catoids, 1-equipoid
 - 3-Dim : for 2-categories, 2-equipments (but hope not needed)
 - Code : define initial object as limit, with application to categories of algebras